CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ### `p_current_down`
 !!! description "`AMM.p_current_down(n: int256) -> uint256:`"

-    Getter for the lowest possible price of the band at the current price oracle.
+    Getter for the lowest possible price of the band at the current oracle price.

     Returns: lowest price (`uint256`) of band `n`.